skurhse/cat-apps/README.md

 # cat-apps 🐈🐈‍⬛
-sample web apps for cats
+sample web apps for cats and kittens